geenium/get_nomed/README.md

 }`

 `'message'` is what your account that you authorised the OAuth token for will post into chat
-The is default set to a 60 second timeout
+The default is set to a 60 second timeout command
 `{user}` will be replaced with the username of the person who used the /me command

 Opening the html page *get_nomed.html* in a browser will start the bot